google-research/tapas/README.md

 Code and checkpoints for training the transformer-based Table QA models introduced in the paper [TAPAS: Weakly Supervised Table Parsing via Pre-training](#how-to-cite-tapas).

+## News

+2020/05/07
+ - Added a [colab](http://tiny.cc/tapas-colab) to try predictions on SQA

 ## Installation

+The easiest way to try out TAPAS with free GPU/TPU is in our [Colab](http://tiny.cc/tapas-colab), which shows how to do predictions on [SQA](http://aka.ms/sqa).

 The repository uses protocol buffers, and requires the `protoc` compiler to run.
 You can download the latest binary for your OS [here](https://github.com/protocolbuffers/protobuf/releases).